bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 - TitleCase for classes
 - CAPITAL_CASE for constants
 - descriptive names for variables, functions, and classes
-- f-strings instead of concatenation
+- in general, use f-strings instead of concatenation

 ~~~python
 # Example naming conventions